DeathOrg/webapp/README.md

 WebApp is a simple web application designed for cloud environments.

+For additional infrastructure resources related to this project, refer to the following repositories:
+1. [tf-gcp-infra](https://github.com/DeathOrg/tf-gcp-infra) - Infrastructure setup for Google Cloud Platform.
+2. [serverless](https://github.com/DeathOrg/serverless) - Repository for serverless architecture.

 ## Introduction

 WebApp is a lightweight web application built to demonstrate cloud-based development practices.
 It provides a platform for users to perform various tasks, including user management and authentication.